demisto/content-docs/docs/integrations/yaml-file.md

   - API Key
   - Other mandatory parameters
 - Advanced Connect Params:
-  - Any additional filters / Non mandatory parameters
   - Trust any certificate (not secure)
   - Use system proxy settings
-  - Log Level
+  - Log level
-  - Run on Single engine
+  - Run on single engine
+  - Any additional filters / Non mandatory parameters

 In the Collect section should be parameters that the customer needs to configure in order to collect information from the product.
 - Collect Params: